Partial Dentures in Austin TX

 Are Partial Dentures Right For Me?

 Partial dentures are often a short-term solution used to restore your smile after tooth loss and preserve it until you can get a more permanent replacement like a bridge or dental implant.
 However, some patients opt to keep partial dentures for a longer period of time, since they are a simple and affordable solution for missing teeth.
-During your consultation at Enamel Dentistry, we'll assess your smile and your dental health to help you determine if a partial denture is right for you, or if an alternative treatment may be better for your needs.
+During your consultation at Enamel Dentistry in Austin TX, we’ll assess your smile and your dental health to help you determine if a partial denture is right for you, or if an alternative treatment may be better for your needs.